 1. Job Security

 The United States needs nurses.
-According to the Bureau of Labor Statistics (BLS), the number of new registered nurse (RN) jobs projected from 2019 to 2029 is 221,900; that makes RNs one of the top five in-demand occupations in the United States.
+According to the Bureau of Labor Statistics (BLS), employment of registered nurses (RN) from 2022-2032 is expected to increase 6%.
 According to the American Association of Colleges of Nursing (AACN), the projected shortage of RNs is expected to intensify as baby boomers age and there is an increased need to meet the rising demand for care.

 The health care needs associated with the COVID-19 pandemic showed how important nurses are to front-line and ongoing care.